tannerpace/weatherclient/pages/posts/pages/posts/typingcontext.md

 const symbol = Symbol()
 ```

-## Next Define the type that you will be passing to the context consumers
+## Then Define the type that you will be passing to the context consumers

 ```ts